tallamjr/spark_stfcsummerschool2019/README.md

 # STFC Summer School 2019: Apache Spark

 Welcome to the Apache Spark Workshop!
-This repository contains the material for the the STFC Summer School 2019.
+This repository contains the material for the STFC Summer School 2019.
 The session will take place on Thursday 25th July.

 ### Goals of the workshop